-Concert debuts in the coming months include Norrkoping Symphony, Gothenburg Opera orchestra, Orquestra Sinfonica de Minerias (Mexico City), BBC Singers and a return to the Baltimore Symphony.
-Recent appearances have also included the Omaha Symphony, Orchestra della Toscana and Orchestra del Teatro Verdi di Trieste, Orquesta Sinfonica de Valdivia (Chile) and Orquestra Filharmonica de Goias (Brazil).
-Previously she also worked with the BBC Concert Orchestra and Tonhalle Orchester Zurich.
+Concert debuts in 2018/19 include the BBC National Orchestra of Wales, Gothenburg Opera orchestra and BBC Singers.
+Peleggi also returns to the Baltimore Symphony and the São Paulo Symphony to conduct with Marin Alsop the world premiere of a groundbreaking new work by Roxana Panufnik for one orchestra and two conductors.
+Recent guest appearances have included the Norrköping Symphony, Orchestra della Toscana, Orchestra del Teatro Verdi di Trieste, Omaha Symphony, Orquesta Sinfonica de Valdivia (Chile) and Orquestra Filharmonica de Goias (Brazil); she has also worked with the BBC Concert Orchestra and Tonhalle Orchester Zurich.
 She has collaborated with soloists such as Baiba Skride, Jan Liesecki, Alexander Melnikov, Louis Schwizgebel, Boris Belkin and Yuri Bashmet.
 In June 2017 she was a participant in the Royal Concertgebouw Orchestra’s prestigious masterclasses under Daniele Gatti, streamed live to over 10,000 viewers.